Emulation of stochastic simulators using generalized lambda models: Conclusions

-Quantifying the uncertainty of surrogate models that emulate the entire response distribution of a stochastic simulator remains to be developed in future work, especially when no or a few replications are available.
+Quantifying the uncertainty of surrogate models that emulate the entire response distribution of a stochastic simulator remains to be developed in future work, especially when no or only a few replications are available.
 One possibility is to use cross-validation to calculate the expected loss.
-However, when log-likelihood is used as the loss function such as \cref{eq:nloglh}, the resulting score is not intuitive and difficult to interpret.
-Alternatively, with a given basis for $\ve{\lambda}(\ve{x})$ in GLaMs, one can use bootstrap \cite{Efron1982} to assess the uncertainty in the estimation of the coefficients.
-To this end, it is necessary to prove the \emph{bootstrap consistency}, which is usually achieved by showing the asymptotic normality of the estimator.
-As a result, the asymptotic properties of the maximum likelihood estimator in \cref{eq:nloglh} is to be investigated.
+However, when the log-likelihood is used as the loss function such as \cref{eq:nloglh}, the resulting score is not intuitive and is difficult to interpret.
+Alternatively, with a given basis for $\ve{\lambda}(\ve{x})$ in GLaMs, one can use bootstrap \cite{Efron1982} to assess the uncertainty in the estimation of the coefficients. \Cref{fig:GBMboot} illustrates the PDF predictions of 100 bootstrapping GLaMs of a data set with $N=500$ of Example 1.
+Note that the associated theoretical aspects remain to be developed: it is necessary to prove the \emph{bootstrap consistency}, which is usually achieved by showing the asymptotic normality of the estimator.
+As a result, the asymptotic properties of the maximum likelihood estimator in \cref{eq:nloglh} need to be further investigated.

-Possible interesting applications of the proposed method to be investigated in future studies include reliability analysis and sensitivity analysis \cite{ZhuRESS2020}. {To improve the performance of the generalized lambda surrogate model for small data sets, we plan to develop algorithms that select only important basis functions based on appropriate model selection criteria.
-Finally, since the generalized lambda distribution cannot represent multi-modal distributions, potential extensions to mixtures of generalized lambda distributions may provide more flexible surrogate for simulators with multi-modal response distribution \cite{Fadikar2018}.
+Possible interesting applications of the proposed method to be investigated in future studies include reliability analysis and sensitivity analysis \cite{ZhuRESS2021}.
+To improve the performance of the generalized lambda surrogate model for small data sets, we plan to develop algorithms that select only important basis functions based on appropriate model selection criteria.
+Finally, since the generalized lambda distribution cannot represent multimodal distributions, potential extensions to mixtures of generalized lambda distributions may provide a more flexible surrogate for simulators with multimodal response distribution \cite{Fadikar2018}.